sunil-dsb/discoveryProduct/README.md

 **Semantic / vector search.** The catalog's consistent naming pattern (`adjective + material + object`) makes it ideal for embedding-based search.
 A user who types "earthy storage with texture" should surface rattan and terracotta pieces — that query produces zero results with keyword search today.
 This is the highest-value next improvement.

-**URL-persisted search state.** Search queries and active filters should write to the URL so results are shareable and the back button works as expected.
-This is the most obvious missing UX piece.

 **Better image handling.** The dataset uses `picsum.photos` placeholder images that don't reflect the actual product.
 In a real catalog, images are the primary browsing signal — lazy loading, aspect-ratio locking, and graceful fallbacks would all matter.

 ---